Pylons/pyramid/docs/narr/hybrid.rst

 all of them.
 Therefore, use of this pattern is not recommended unless you *really* need to use it.

-This is a advanced topic that has non-trivial corner cases; you may need to understand more deeply how :mod:`repoze.bfg` works to understand the concepts discussed in this chapter.
+.. warning:: Creating applications that use hybrid-mode features of :mod:`repoze.bfg` is a advanced topic that exposes non-trivial corner cases; you may need to understand more deeply how :mod:`repoze.bfg` works to understand the concepts discussed in this chapter.
 To that end, it's useful to read :ref:`router_chapter` to get a more holistic understanding of what's happening "under the hood" to use this feature.

 The Schism
 ----------